gamesbook/pyprototypr/docs/source/card_decks.rst

         9,Gandalf,,Maia,1
         10,RingWraith,4300,Nazgul,9

+It can be seen that using ``None`` is the same as the missing item for Gandalf's age.

 See below under the `T(emplate) command`_ and also under the `S(election) command`_ for examples how this data could be used.

 .. _the-matrix-command: